 What the Andean condor actually is

 The Andean condor (Vultur gryphus) is a New World vulture in the family Cathartidae and the only living species in the genus Vultur.
+Wikipedia also notes that the Andean condor, Vultur gryphus, is the only extant species in the genus Vultur blank" rel="noopener noreferrer">a New World vulture in the family Cathartidae.
 It is one of the largest flying birds on the planet, with a wingspan reaching up to about 10.5 feet (roughly 3.2 meters) and a body height around 4 feet.
 Males have a striking appearance: a mostly black body, grayish-white wing feathers, a white neck ruff, and a bare reddish-pink head and neck.

 It is a scavenger, not a hunter.
 The condor feeds almost entirely on carrion, using its exceptional eyesight to locate carcasses across open Andean landscapes.
 This feeding behavior is one thing that sets it apart from raptors like eagles or hawks that take live prey, and it matters to the bird's symbolism: the condor is associated with the sky and the cycle of life and death, not with predatory aggression.